 What I like the most about this pancake recipe is that the batter can be prepared in just 5 minutes or less.
-It’s as quick as reaching out for a box of pre-made pancake mix, reading instructions and adding additional ingredients to it.
-And you don’t even have to go to the store to buy the ingredients as pretty much every kitchen has flour, sugar, salt, baking soda, and buttermilk.
+It's as quick as reaching out for a box of pre-made pancake mix, reading instructions, and adding additional ingredients to it.
+And you don't even have to go to the store to buy the ingredients as pretty much every kitchen has flour, sugar, salt, baking soda, and buttermilk.
 Just go to your home baking station and whip them up in no time.

 The batter in this recipe is fairly thick and makes very thick and fluffy pancakes.
 If you like your pancakes bigger, add a little bit more buttermilk to thin the batter out.